krfkeith/piccol/docs/source/index.rst

 It is a language in the spirit of Lua, Tcl and Scheme, only on the other end of the strictness scale, inspired by Standard ML, C++ and Haskell.

+Piccol is implemented as a C++11 header-only library, along with a set of executable grammar definitions.
+(These can be compiled into your app if you so wish.)

+You will need a C++11 compiler to use Piccol.
+(Piccol has been tested and works with modern versions of gcc.)

 Table of contents
 -----------------